Frequently asked questions about Cloud Data Sense

-Scan performance can vary based on the network bandwidth and the average file size in your cloud environment.
+Scan performance can vary based on the network bandwidth and the average file size in your environment.
+It can also depend on the size characteristics of the host system (either in the cloud or on-premises).
+See The Cloud Data Sense instance and Deploying Cloud Data Sense for more information.

-What happens if data tiering is enabled on Cloud Volumes ONTAP?
+What happens if data tiering is enabled on your ONTAP volumes?

-You might want to enable Cloud Compliance on a Cloud Volumes ONTAP system that tiers cold data to object storage.
-If data tiering is enabled, Cloud Compliance scans all of the data—data that’s on disks and cold data tiered to object storage.
+You might want to enable Cloud Data Sense on ONTAP systems that tier cold data to object storage.
+If data tiering is enabled, Data Sense scans all of the data—data that’s on disks and cold data tiered to object storage.

 The compliance scan doesn’t heat up the cold data—it stays cold and tiered to object storage.

-Can I use Cloud Compliance to scan on-premise ONTAP storage?
+Can I use Cloud Data Sense to scan on-premises ONTAP storage?

-Can Cloud Compliance send notifications to my organization?
+Can Cloud Data Sense send notifications to my organization?

-No, but you can download status reports that you can share internally in your organization.
+You can also download status reports from the Governance page and Investigation page that you can share internally in your organization.

-Can I customize the service to my organization’s need?
+Can I customize the service to my organization’s needs?

-Cloud Compliance provides out-of-the-box insights to your data.
+Cloud Data Sense provides out-of-the-box insights to your data.
 These insights can be extracted and used for your organization’s needs.

-Can I limit Cloud Compliance information to specific users?
+Can I limit Cloud Data Sense information to specific users?

-Yes, Cloud Compliance is fully integrated with Cloud Manager.
+Yes, Cloud Data Sense is fully integrated with Cloud Manager.
 Cloud Manager users can only see information for the working environments they are eligible to view according to their workspace privileges.